ark1234/NeurIPS2023-InfoCD/README.md

-# HyperCD
+# InfoCD

-The official repository of the paper "Hyperbolic Chamfer Distance for Point Cloud Completion" published at ICCV 2023
+The official repository of the paper "InfoCD: A Contrastive Chamfer Distance Loss for Point Cloud Completion" published at NeurIPS 2023
 ## UPDATE
 Our code and model weights will be released soon!!!

 ### UPDATE
-We update SeedFormer + HyperCD in Aug 23th
+We update SeedFormer + InfoCD in Oct 13th

-## SeedFormer + HyperCD
+## SeedFormer + InfoCD

 ## Installation